The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - It was fairly common for many years to talk about using a sheen product on your horse before clipping.
 The theory is that the slick hair helps the clippers, which it can!
 Be warned that some sheen products have a lot of additional alcohol, which can dry everything out.

 - A better alternative is using a grooming oil.
 These oils act as a deep conditioning treatment, softening hair, and adding shine.
-Grooming oils won’t dry out the coat and act like a horse-friendly clipping oil.
+Grooming oils won’t dry the coat and act like a horse-friendly clipping oil.

 - Grooming oils go a long way – there’s no need to soak your horse.
 A little bit on a washcloth buffed into your horse is all you need.
-Alternatively, you can add some oil to a warm water bucket and use that as a final rinse when you are bathing.
+Alternatively, you can add some oil to a warm water bucket and use that as a final rinse when bathing.

 - You want just enough oil on your horse to create a bit of luster.
 Nothing should feel greasy.